lukacsbarni/rails/README.md

 # Ruby on Rails application on Kubernetes

-Things you may want to cover:
+Build steps:

 * Create images with docker-compose

-* Deploy application
+* Deploy application with kubectl